- December 17, 2018

-Pilot Course Fees are depended on university to university and School to School.
-Every University, College and Institute have their own fee Structure.
+Pilot Course Fees are depended on the university to university and School to School.
+Every University, College and Institute have their own fee structure.
 But there is some average value to be calculated for the cost of aviation course or certification.

 Pilot Course Fees in India is different for all the level of pilot certification or license.

 Average total fees of the Private Pilot License are INR 1 to 50 lacs per annum.
 Commercial Pilot License Course fees are INR 30–40 lakhs per year.
 For Air Transport Pilot License, average total tuition fees are INR 80 lakhs to 1 crore per annum.
 And last but not least Average tuition fees of Certified Flight Instructor License are INR 50- 70 lakhs per year.

 |Job Designation||Pilot Course Fees (Per Annum)|

 |Private Pilot License Cost||INR 1 Lakh||INR 50 Lakhs|

 |Commercial Pilot License Cost||INR 30 Lakhs||INR 40 Lakhs|

 |Airline Transport Pilot License Cost||INR 80 Lakhs||INR 1 Crore|